OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

 See the [Extension Marketplace page](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks) for a description of the fields (or the [Octo.exe command-line options](/docs/api-and-integration/octo.exe-command-line/pushing-packages.md) for more details).

-## Add a Create Octopus Release Step
+## Add a Create Octopus Release Step {#UsetheTeamFoundationBuildCustomTask-AddaCreateOctopusReleaseStep}

 Add a step to your Build or Release process, choose **Deploy**, click **Add** the **Create Octopus Release** task.